infinum/android-buggy/README.md

     .build()
 ```

-`buggy-rolling-file-logger` module provides a `RollingFileLogger` which can be used to write logs to
+`buggy-rolling-file-logger` module provides a `BuggyFileRollingLogger` which can be used to write logs to
 files with a rolling strategy.

 ```kotlin